 Subclass 5.B in TCDB consists of one electron transmembrane carriers.
 None of the leptospires was found to contain integral membrane carriers in this subclass.
-However, all three contain multiple copies of cytochrome c peroxidases (TC#5.B.3.1.1) for extracellular reduction of $Fe_2O_3$ (unpublished results).
+However, all three contain multiple copies of cytochrome c peroxidases (TC#5.B.3.1.1) for extracellular reduction of Fe2O3 (unpublished results).

-Subclass 8.A represents auxiliary proteins with one in L. interrogans and L. borgpetersenii, and two in L. biflexa.
-All three encode a stomatin-like protein that may help with localization and insertion of proteins into the outer membrane.
+Subclass 8.A represents auxiliary proteins with one in L. interrogans and L. borgpetersenii, and three in L. biflexa.
+All three encode a stomatin-like protein which may help with localization and insertion of proteins into the outer membrane.
+L. biflexa is the only one to encode a membrane fusion protein (TC#8.A.3.2.1), which probably functions with an ABC exporter.

 Subclass 9.A in TCDB contains known transport proteins whose biochemical mechanisms of transport are unknown.
-All three leptospires have the same two subclass 9.A protein homologs (TC#9.A.8.1.4 and 9.A.40.2.2).
+All three leptospires have the same four subclass 9.A protein homologs (TC#9.A.8.1.4, 9.A.25.1.1, 9.A.40.2.2, and 9.A.58.2.4).

 TC Subclass 9.B includes a variety of proteins that are putatively classified as transporters.
 Further study of a given 9.B protein might either confirm its involvement in transport, or warrant its removal from the TC classification system if a transport function is disproven.
-L. interrogans has 36, L. borgpetersenii has 32, and L. biflexa has 35 of these proteins.
+L. interrogans and L. borgpetersenii have 34 while L. biflexa has 38 of these proteins.